Alane (song): Chart performance

 In France, the song was sponsored by TF1, Fun Radio, RTL and the Malongo Coffees.
 The single spent ten weeks at number-one and remained in the top 50 for 25 weeks, ten of them at the top (and a further 9 weeks in the Top 10.)

 The song also reached number-one in Belgium (9 weeks at number-one and a further 8 weeks in the top 10), Austria (8 weeks at number-one and a further 9 weeks in the top 10) and The Netherlands (8 weeks at number-one and a further 8 weeks in the top 10) as well as reaching the top 10 in Germany (where it spent 18 weeks in the Top 10), Hungary, Ireland, Israel and Switzerland (10 weeks in the top 10) and number 11 in the UK.

 Music video

-The music video for "Alane" was directed by Philippe Gautier.
-The choreography was created by American-French singer Mia Frye.
+The accompanying music video for "Alane" was directed by Philippe Gautier.
+The choreography was created by American-French singer Mia Frye, who had previously created the choreography for Los del Rio's "Macarena".
+Frye appears in both videos.